Red Sox vs. Diamondbacks Player Props Betting Odds

 Gurriel Stats

-- Gurriel has 53 hits with 14 doubles, a triple, eight home runs, 13 walks and 27 RBI.
+- Gurriel has 54 hits with 14 doubles, two triples, eight home runs, 13 walks and 28 RBI.
 He's also stolen one base.

-- Gurriel hopes to build on a 13-game hitting streak in this matchup.
-In his last 10 outings he is hitting .357 with five doubles, three home runs, two walks and eight RBI.
+- Gurriel will look for his 15th straight game with a hit in this matchup.
+During his last 10 outings he is hitting .333 with four doubles, a triple, three home runs, two walks and eight RBI.

 Gurriel Recent Games